drshahizan/research-material/readme.md

 - **[Journal Resources](https://github.com/drshahizan/research-material/blob/main/material/readme.md)** 📝
   Tips on identifying reputable journals, submission processes, and maintaining publication ethics.

-This collection aims to empower PhD candidates with the right tools and information to excel in their research and academic contributions.
-Whether you're just starting or in the final stages of your doctorate, these materials provide the structure and support needed to succeed.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/research-material/issues) for any improvements, suggestions or errors in the content.